anhthi-boilerplate/react-boilerplate/README.md

 ## 🌄 Install and setup Babel

-Browsers have no idea about JSX code while we're writing the JSX code so one of the keys setup we need to achieve is Babel installing.
+Browsers have no idea about JSX code while we're writing the JSX code so one of the keys setup we need to achieve is Babel installation.
 Babel and it's ecosystem will be responsible for transforming the JSX to the Vanilla JS.
 We will get deeper into each package after installing the below commands

     npm i @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript @babel/plugin-transform-runtime babel-loader -D
     npm i @babel/runtime